What Is Your Favorite Canva Alternatives?

 Fotor includes the following features:

-- A collection of customisable templates
+- A collection of templates that are easy to customize.

-- Photo editing effects, re-touching and more
+- Photo editing effects, retouching and more

 - Stickers to add to any graphic or template